kirkendall/jsoncalc/README.md

 * It fully supports UTF-8 text.

 * Tables (arrays of objects) can be output in a nice grid format.
-  CSV output is also supported.
+  CSV and Shell output formats are also supported.

 * It is well documented.